quinn3905/SlayingZombiesWithNeuralNets/USERGUIDE.md

 After this, you will be asked how many generations you want to "skip."
 This option allows you to tell the program to test a large number of neural networks as quickly as possible, so that you can see how the effects of your choices play out---OR (by entering "0") watch as every neural network is tested, viewing their individual scores, as well as the average score for their generation and how this differs from previous generations.
 Once the program has completed the number of generation you specified, you will be given this option again.

-Finally, whenever the evolution process occurs (and the program is not skipping through generations) you will be given the option to
+Finally, whenever the evolution process occurs (and the program is not skipping through generations) you will be given the option to watch this evolution "in detail."
+Choosing this option will make the program show you the individual scores of each member of the past generation, then walk you through the process of selecting parents, creating offspring, and mutating their genomes.

 ###Expected Behavior / Sample Results

+The options that you choose with regard to crossing over and the mutation rate will have a large effect on the outcome you find.
+However, in most cases, the algorithm will improve dramatically in the beginning:

+!!!!!!!!!!!

+And then settle into a local optimum, which is usually either using the player's knife repeatedly, or using the knife interspersed with some movement in various directions.

+!!!!!!!!!!!

+If you choose a sufficiently large map size, it is likely that after a sufficient number of generations the algorithm would begin to pursue the zombies actively.
+However, large map sizes can also become prohibitively computationally expensive.

 ###Troubleshooting / Known Issues